ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Encryption, signing, or clear communications
 * Multi-multiplexes such as Multiplex connections, streams, protocols, peers

-[[R313]](#r313) Testability: An example of BPI Storage that incorporates a Network Protocol as described in the requirement is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete test suite, because it utilizes the P2P Network Protocol [libp2p](#libp2p) with its complete test suite that has the required properties.
+[[R313]](#r313) Testability: An example of BPI Storage that incorporates a Network Protocol as described in the requirement is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete testsuite, because it utilizes the P2P Network Protocol [libp2p](#libp2p) with its complete testsuite that has the required properties.
 Therefore, the requirement is testable.

 #### **[R314]**
 Fully Persistent BPI Storage  MUST support Generalized Time Stamps.